jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/challenges/challenge4.md

 ## Challenge 04 - Success criteria (option 2):

-1. Setup AzGovViz with either Azure DevOps or GitHub Actions using OIDC
+1. Setup AzGovViz with GitHub Actions using OIDC
 2. Configure AzGovViz to use "PSRule for Azure"
 3. Publishing the AzGovViz HTML to a Azure Web App